spray/spray/docs/documentation/spray-can/http-server.rst

 All other headers are of no interest to the server layer.

-When sending out responses the server watches for a ``Connection`` header that your application might set and acts accordingly, i.e. you can force the server to close the connection after having sent the response by including a ``Connection("close")`` header.
+When sending out responses the server watches for a ``Connection`` header set by the application and acts accordingly, i.e. you can force the server to close the connection after having sent the response by including a ``Connection("close")`` header.
 To unconditionally force a connection keep-alive you can explicitly set a ``Connection("Keep-Alive")`` header.
 If you don't set an explicit ``Connection`` header the server will keep the